 The share price growth over the SAR plan period is settled in Transaction Capital ordinary shares, with the gain subject to income tax.
 To the extent that the SAR plan grant price exceeds Transaction Capital’s share price at the time of exercise, no gain or cost is realised by participants.

 While the SAR plan has been a successful mechanism to retain select employees since listing, the group favours the CSP (discussed previously) as a more appropriate tool.
-This is in line with international trends towards less volatile and lower geared LTIs, which have proved to provide better alignment of performance with shareholder interests, as well as being less likely to result in extreme payouts.
-As such, no new SAR plan awards have been granted since November 2015, with the last SARs awarded vesting in May 2020.
+This is in line with international trends towards less volatile and lower geared LTIs, which have proved to provide better alignment of performance with shareholder interests, as well as being less likely to result in extreme pay-outs.
+As such, no new SAR plan awards have been granted since November 2015, with the last SARs awarded vesting in May 2020, all of which have subsequently been exercised.

 Under appropriate circumstances, senior executives of a business may be afforded the opportunity to co-invest in that business (generally by way of an equity subscription partly funded by the company), which incentivises and aligns their long-term interests with those of the business, Transaction Capital and its shareholders.